lildude/OctoCostToo/README.md

 sensor.octopus_comparison_yearly_cost
 ```

-If the gas section is configured, OctoCost will also create the following sensors:
+If the gas section is configured, OctoCostToo will also create the following sensors:

 ```yaml
 sensor.octopus_monthly_gas_cost